openframeworks/ofBook/chapters/memory/chapter.md

 moveParticle(&p1);
 ```

 Now, here's something new.
-Notice that we refer to the variables of a pointer to an object with the `->` operator instead of using the dot?
+Notice that we refer to the variables of a pointer to an object with the `->` operator instead of using dot syntax?
 Every time we want to access a variable in a pointer to an object, instead of having to dereference it like:

 ```cpp
 (*p).x +=10;